tokio-rs/tracing/tracing-appender/README.md

 ## Overview

-[`tracing`] is a framework for instrumenting Rust programs to collect structured, event-based diagnostic information.
-This crate provides the ability for [`tracing`] events and spans to be recorded in a non-blocking manner by using a dedicated logging thread.
-It also provides a [`RollingFileAppender`] that can be used with or without the non-blocking writer.
+structured, event-based diagnostic information. `tracing-appender` allows events and spans to be recorded in a non-blocking manner through a dedicated logging thread.
+It also provides a [`RollingFileAppender`] that can be used with _or_ without the non-blocking writer.

 ## Usage

-First, add this to your `Cargo.toml`:
+Add the following to your `Cargo.toml`:
 ```toml
 tracing-appender = "0.1"
 ```

 This crate can be used in a few ways to record spans/events:
- - Using a [`RollingFileAppender`] to perform writes to a log file.
-This will block on writes.
+ - Using a [`RollingFileAppender`] to write to a log file.
+This is a blocking operation.
- - Using *any* `std::io::Write` implementation in a non-blocking way
+ - Using *any* type implementing `std::io::Write` in a non-blocking fashion.
- - Using a combination of [`NonBlocking`] and [`RollingFileAppender`] to allow writes to a log file without blocking.
+ - Using [`NonBlocking`] and [`RollingFileAppender`] together to write to write to log files in a non-blocking fashion.

 ## Rolling File Appender